Sepehrmasihpour/rock-paper-scissors-lizard-spock/README.md

 ## Contributing

+<sub>Note: This section is included for completeness.
+We don't anticipate contributions, but you're welcome to try.</sub>

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
-   (Note: This section is included for completeness.
-We don't anticipate contributions, but you're welcome to try.)
+   note.

 ## Contact